For a 2,000 square foot space, most homes need a 50–60 pint dehumidifier under normal conditions.

 Sizing assumes 8-foot ceilings.

-If ceilings are 9–12 feet, you are conditioning substantially more air volume.
-That usually pushes you toward the 60 pint range.
+If ceilings are 9–12 feet, the dehumidifier is treating substantially more air volume than the square footage suggests.
+That usually pushes a 2,000 sq ft space toward the 60 pint range.

 Portable vs Whole-House